 Thanh Ha Pottery Village is only around 4km away from Hoi An and easily accessible by both bicycle and scooter.
 Take the road that runs next to the river to experience some local living styles!
-We loved the little hang out joints with groups of hammocks strung up between the palm trees next to the river!
-You will also pass by a fishing market place, and if you go early enough you might see the commotion and buzz here too!
+We loved the little hang-out joints with groups of hammocks strung up between the palm trees next to the river!
+You will also pass by a fishing marketplace, and if you go early enough you might see the commotion and buzz here too!

 Entry to the Pottery Village will cost you about 25 000 VND per person.
 Inside you can find the Pottery Museum (which we gave a skip) as well as some local homes and artisan shops.
 We loved watching the locals make some pottery using traditional methods, imagine one lady crouched low on the floor whilst another uses their foot to power the spin of the pottery wheel.
 After the demonstration both me and Andrzej had a turn at making a pot of our very own. (which you do need to leave behind to dry!)

-Trying my hand at pottery making, the local lady decided I had no idea what i was doing and helped me throughout the whole process haha!!
+Trying my hand at pottery making, the local lady decided I had no idea what I was doing and helped me throughout the whole process haha!!

 Two guesses as to what I inscribed on my gorgeous little pot!

-In thanks for showing us how to make some pots we chose to support the family by purchasing one of their pottery items on show.
-We loved the sets of teapots and teacups, but ended up settling on a gorgeous vase instead.
+In thanks for showing us how to make some pots, we chose to support the family by purchasing one of their pottery items on show.
+We loved the sets of teapots and teacups but ended up settling on a gorgeous vase instead.

 Our verdict: It makes for a gorgeous outing!
 Whilst it is definitely not a ‘must-do’ item to pop on the list, and it is mostly set up for tourist to learn about their way of life, we had fun and loved spending around 30 minutes here.

-There are so much more to see and do and experience in the countryside of Hoi An!!
+There is so much more to see and do and experience in the countryside of Hoi An!!
 So if you have the time, why not go and visit Kim Bong Carpentry Village where you can see traditional carpentry at work.
 You can also visit another fishing village called Tra Nhieu Fishing Village as well as Duy Vinh Sleeping Mat Village.
 There is lots to see and lots to do and probably not enough time to do it all in.